 IDE viewing modes

-JetBrains DataSpell provides special viewing modes for specific usage patterns.
-For example, if you need to focus on the code or present your code to an audience.
+DataSpell lets you switch between several viewing modes for different usage styles and scenarios.
+For example, when you need to focus on the code or present to an audience.

-In Full Screen mode Meta+Ctrl+F, JetBrains DataSpell expands the main window to occupy the entire screen.
-On macOS, all operating system controls are hidden, but you can access the main menu if you hover the mouse pointer over the top of the screen.
+DataSpell expands the main window to occupy the entire screen.
+On macOS, all operating system controls are hidden, but you can access the main menu if you hover over the top of the screen.

-In Presentation mode, JetBrains DataSpell expands the editor to occupy the entire screen and increases the font size to make it easier for your audience to see what you are doing.
-Other elements of the UI are hidden, but you can bring them up with corresponding shortcuts or using the main menu if you hover the mouse pointer over the top of the screen.
+DataSpell expands the editor to occupy the entire screen and increases the font size to make it easier for your audience to see what you are doing.
+Other elements of the UI are hidden, but you can bring them up with corresponding shortcuts or using the main menu if you hover over the top of the screen.

-In the Switch popup, select View Mode, and then select the required viewing mode.
+In the Switch popup, select View Mode and then select Enter <viewing mode> or Exit <viewing mode>.

 Use Find Action: press Control+Shift+A, and start typing the name of the viewing mode.
 Then select Enter <viewing mode> or Exit <viewing mode> from the list and press Enter.

 Map actions that toggle viewing modes on and off to your preferred key combinations.